tayloraswift/swift-png/examples/README.md

 As of version 4.0, *Swift PNG* has first-class support for **iphone-optimized images**. iPhone-optimized images are an Apple extension to the PNG standard.
 Sometimes people refer to them as *CgBI images*.
 This name comes from the `CgBI` application chunk present at the beginning of such files, whose name in turn comes from the [`CGBitmapInfo`](https://developer.apple.com/documentation/coregraphics/cgbitmapinfo) option set in the Apple Core Graphics framework.

-iPhone-optimized images are occasionally more space-efficient than standard PNG images, because the color model they use (discussed shortly) sometimes quantizes away color information that the user will never see.
+iPhone-optimized images are occasionally more space-efficient than standard PNG images, because the color model they use (discussed shortly) quantizes away color information that the user will never see.
 It is a common misconception that iphone-optimized images are optimized for file size.
 They are mainly optimized for computational efficiency, by omitting the [**modular redundancy check**](https://en.wikipedia.org/wiki/Adler-32) from the compressed image data stream. ([Some authors](https://iphonedevwiki.net/index.php/CgBI_file_format) erroneously refer to it as the *cyclic redundancy check*, which is a distinct concept, and completely unaffected by iphone optimizations.) iPhone-optimized images also use the **BGR/BGRA color formats**, the latter of which is the native color format of an iphone.
 This makes it possible to blit image data to an idevice’s graphics hardware without having to do as much post-processing on it.

 First-class support means that *Swift PNG* supports iphone-optimized images out of the box.
 Most PNG libraries such as *libpng* require third-party plugins to handle them, since there is some debate in the open source community over whether such images should be considered real PNG files. *Swift PNG* is, of course, a Swift library, so it supports them anyway, on all platforms, including non-Apple platforms.
 A possible use case is to have a Linux server serve iphone-optimized images to an iOS client, thus reducing battery consumption on users’ devices.